tweksteen/burst/doc/intro.rst

 default, Abrupt is compatible with HTTPS.
 For an easier use, we recommend to have openssl installed and the openssl command available in the path.

+Abrupt adopt the UNIX philosophy, so set you EDITOR and BROWSER environment variables buddy.

 Quickstart
 ==========